edezhic/prest/examples/todo/README.md

 {src/main.rs:3-10}

 Here we have serialization traits and defaults to be able to deserialize a todo value from just the `task` field.
-Also, there is a `Table` derive macro that implements a trait with the same name and a couple of helper methods which will allow us to easily work with a gluesql `Todos`(struct name + `s`) table.
+Also, there is a `Storage` derive macro that implements a trait with the same name and a couple of helper methods which will allow us to easily work with a gluesql `Todos`(struct name + `s`) table.

 Then there is a manual implementation of the `Render` trait which will allow us to use todo values directly in the markup: